sinemcelenk/blogophonic-hugo/content/blog/Halkbank.md

 layout: single
 ---

 Halkbank is a well-known Turkish Bank.
-The company wanted to create an advertising campaign to celebrate It's 80th years all around country at the same time.
-We modified the logo and created TV, Radio and print ads.
+The company wanted to create an advertising campaign to celebrate its 80th year all around the country at the same time.
+We modified the logo and created TV, Radio, and print ads.

 ---

 ### The Idea

-HalkBank  was celebreting its 80th years in the banking industry.
-The brand team wanted to create a big volume at the same time in Turkey's all of 81 cities.
+Halkbank was celebrating its 80th year in the banking industry.
+The brand team wanted to create a huge volume at the same time in Turkey's 81 cities.
 Our main goal was to build a campaign that speaks to emotions and shows Halbank's 80 years of relationship with its clients.
-The strategy was built to support brand image.
+The strategy was built to support the brand image.

 *— [Click here to watch the TVC](https://youtu.be/0zP8lFqNvtY)*